Equivalence of continuous- and discrete-variable gate-based quantum computers with finite energy: Main results

 Formally, we express this Theorem in terms of a general class of circuits shown in Fig.~\ref{fig:Universal_circuit_a} and Fig.~\ref{fig:Universal_circuit_b} as follows.

-\begin{theorem} The outcomes of a circuit representing a realistic CVQC displayed in Fig.~\ref{fig:Universal_circuit_a}, where the energy is bounded by $E_{\hat \rho}\leq E^*$ throughout the evolution of the circuit, and for which measurements are resolved to a finite (constant) resolution and can take finite values (upper bound by a constant), can be approximated by a qudit quantum computer with an error bounded by where $K$ is the number of rounds of interlaced Gaussian and cubic phase gates, $n$ is the number of modes, and $d$ is the dimension of each simulating qudit. \end{theorem} Furthermore, by interpreting each qudit state as constructed from a series of qubits, we are able to demonstrate that qubit QCs are also capable of simulating realistic CVQCs.
+\begin{theorem} The outcomes of a circuit representing a realistic CVQC displayed in Fig.~\ref{fig:Universal_circuit_a}, where the energy is bounded by $E_{\hat \rho}\leq E^*$ throughout the evolution of the circuit, and for which measurements are resolved to a finite (constant) resolution and can take finite values (upper bound by a constant), can be approximated by a qudit quantum computer with an error bounded by where $K$ is the number of rounds of interlaced Gaussian and cubic phase gates, $n$ is the number of modes, and $d$ is the dimension of each simulating qudit. \end{theorem} To prove this, we define two supplementary models of RCVQC with additional restrictions that make them more similar to DVQC, thus making the comparison easier.
+The relationship between the different models in this work and the succession of proofs we perform to compare RCVQC and DVQC is summarized in Fig.~\ref{fig:Comparison_summary}.

+Furthermore, by interpreting each qudit state as constructed from a series of qubits, we are able to demonstrate that qubit QCs are also capable of simulating realistic CVQCs.
 This is demonstrated in the following Corollary.

 \begin{corollary} The outcomes of RCVQC with bounded energy $E^*$ can be approximated by a \textbf{qubit} quantum computer with an error bounded by

 where $K$ is the number of rounds of interlaced Gaussian and cubic phase gates, $n$ is the number of modes, and $k$ is the number of qubits representing each qudit. \end{corollary}